Cuprate/cuprate/storage/cuprate-blockchain/README.md

 This following section contains Cuprate's database schema, it may change throughout the development of Cuprate, as such, nothing here is final.

 ### 9.1 Tables
-The `CamelCase` names of the table headers documented here (e.g. `TxIds`) are the actual type name of the table within `cuprate_blockchain`.
+The `CamelCase` names of the table headers documented here (e.g. `TxIds`) are the actual type name of the table within `cuprate_database`.

-Note that words written within `code blocks` mean that it is a real type defined and usable within `cuprate_blockchain`.
+Note that words written within `code blocks` mean that it is a real type defined and usable within `cuprate_database`.
 Other standard types like u64 and type aliases (TxId) are written normally.

-Within `cuprate_blockchain::tables`, the below table is essentially defined as-is with [a macro](https://github.com/Cuprate/cuprate/blob/31ce89412aa174fc33754f22c9a6d9ef5ddeda28/database/src/tables.rs#L369-L470).
+Within `cuprate_database::tables`, the below table is essentially defined as-is with [a macro](https://github.com/Cuprate/cuprate/blob/31ce89412aa174fc33754f22c9a6d9ef5ddeda28/database/src/tables.rs#L369-L470).

 Many of the data types stored are the same data types, although are different semantically, as such, a map of aliases used and their real data types is also provided below.